Achievable logoAchievable logo

 Feedback in motor learning:

-Feedback plays a significant role in skill acquisition, providing athletes with critical information about movement patterns.
+Feedback plays a significant role in skill acquisition by giving athletes critical information about movement patterns.

 • Intrinsic feedback: Internal cues from an athlete’s sensory system (e.g., feeling balance during a squat).